 We’re thrilled to announce the recipients of MEDLIFE’s Best Local Service Award for 2020: Miami University Ohio & Mississippi College!

-Miami University Ohio, congratulations on running your Oxford Free Clinic program and volunteer programs including food for homeless people and blood drives.
+Miami University Ohio congratulates running your Oxford Free Clinic program and volunteer programs, including food for homeless people and blood drives.
 We have so much admiration for your efforts!

 Mississippi College, well done on your diabetes prevention workshops, mentorship programs, medical clinics, and food drives in your local area.
-You are amazing ambassadors for the MEDLIFE values.
+You are terrific ambassadors for the MEDLIFE values.

 Best Online Engagement

 Well done to Universidad de Puerto Rico-Mayagüez for receiving the MEDLIFE Award for Best Online Engagement!
 We’ve been so impressed with your leadership team’s efforts to keep members up to date through social media and email.
 Congratulations on maintaining strong online engagement during COVID-19 with online Zumba classes, virtual talks, and online E-Board elections.

 You’ve shown how powerful social media can be as a tool for effective community organizing.
 In this time of lockdowns and quarantines, staying connected online has never been more important!

 Congratulations to Marietta College for being awarded Best New Chapter for the 2019-2020 academic year!
 You’ve done a fantastic job organizing a Service Learning Trip in your first year as a Chapter.
 You also successfully raised funds for Moving Mountains with only a couple of participants!
 We’re so proud of you.